 For example, Cake Mania sees the player design cakes, and you can upgrade your appliances to make them bake quicker, ice faster, etc. Then, in Cooking Dash, Diner Dash's Flo takes part in a televised cooking show, and she can upgrade her fryers and the quality of the food materials she uses to make more money.

 Other common meta-game mechanics include renovation gameplay and story content.
-Bubble Witch 3 Saga, Lost Island, and Gardenscapes are just a handful of smartphone games that offer this.
+Bubble Witch 3 Saga, Lost Island, and Gardenscapes are just a handful of games that offer this.

-Why Meta-game is So Important
+Why Meta-Game is Important

 Mobile gaming is an incredibly crowded space, and it is estimated that over 500 games are submitted to the App Store every day.
 What this means is that there is a huge amount of competition and that mobile game developers must work much harder to stand out.